matplotlib/matplotlib/doc/users/annotations_guide.rst

 .. plot:: mpl_examples/pylab_examples/fancybox_demo2.py

-Note that the attrubutes arguments can be specified within the style name with separating comma (this form can be used as "boxstyle" value of bbox argument when initializing the text instance) ::
+Note that the attributes arguments can be specified within the style name with separating comma (this form can be used as "boxstyle" value of bbox argument when initializing the text instance) ::